-The pantry.
 Start with your food shelves.
 Most processed food contains some kind of undesirable material, says Blumberg, either in the packaging itself or the ingredients.
 Canned foods are usually packed in cans lined with plastic coating that contains bisphenol-A (BPA), a xenoestrogen.
 According to an Environmental Working Group (EWG) study, chicken soup, infant formula, and ravioli had BPA levels so high that just one to three servings could expose a woman or child to BPA at levels that caused serious adverse effects in animal tests.
 Cut back on processed and packaged foods in general, and choose packaged goods in glass or paper containers.
 Buy grains, nuts, dried fruits, and beans in bulk, and store in glass or stainless steel containers.

-The refrigerator.
 Are your milk and burgers organic?
 If not, they may contain synthetic estrogens, which are used to make cattle grow bigger faster and to increase their milk production.
-Pesticides on the food the animal eats may also contain xenoestrogens, which can be concentrated in the animal's fat, flesh, and milk.
-Produce should also be organically grown; anything that's not may contain insecticide or pesticide residues, which can have estrogenic effects, says Blumberg.
+Pesticides on the food the animal eats may also contain xenoestrogens, which can be concentrated in the animal’s fat, flesh, and milk.
+Produce should also be organically grown; anything that’s not may contain insecticide or pesticide residues, which can have estrogenic effects, says Blumberg.
 Buy only organic meat, dairy, and produce, locally whenever possible.
-If you can't buy all your produce organic, check the EWG's Dirty Dozen list of the most contaminated varieties of fruits and vegetables at foodnews.org and choose low-fat meat and dairy products.
+If you can’t buy all your produce organic, check the EWG’s Dirty Dozen list of the most contaminated varieties of fruits and vegetables at foodnews.org and choose low-fat meat and dairy products.
 HDPE and LDPE (high- and low-density polyethylene) plastics, Nos.
 2 and 4 respectively, are hard plastics that are used to make milk jugs and some water bottles.
 These plastics are generally safe and do not react with the contents of the container.

-Cooking and plastics.
 You may already know not to heat food in a plastic container, since heating some plastics can cause xenoestrogens to leach out of the container and into the food.
 But did you know Styrofoam containers contain BPA and that drinking coffee out of a Styrofoam cup causes the BPA to leach out?
 The moral: never microwave food in anything other than a glass container or on a paper towel.
 Another source of xenoestrogens comes from Teflon-coated nonstick pans, which if overheated can release endocrine-disrupting perfluoroalkyl compounds, says Blumberg.

-Food-storage containers.
 Trash your Tupperware and replace it with glass or stainless steel food-storage containers.
 Or stash food in small glass or metal bowls covered with a saucer.
 Some plastic cling wrap is made from PVC (polyvinyl chloride), which contains several types of xenoestrogens and other endocrine disruptors, says Blumberg; PVC can leach out, and should never touch food.
-If possible, buy your (organic) cheese cut to order from the deli, and have it wrapped in plain, uncoated paper; most butcher's paper has a shiny, waterproof PVC coating.
+If possible, buy your (organic) cheese cut to order from the deli, and have it wrapped in plain, uncoated paper; most butcher’s paper has a shiny, waterproof PVC coating.
 Otherwise, shave off any parts that have touched cling wrap, and store the cheese in a glass container or wrapped in paper.

-The kitchen sink.
 Tap water can contain xenoestrogens from medications and agricultural and chemical pollution.
-Bottled water isn't always a good solution, since it's usually packaged in flexible plastic that contains phthalates, known endocrine disruptors.
+Bottled water isn’t always a good solution, since it’s usually packaged in flexible plastic that contains phthalates, known endocrine disruptors.
 Most bottled water is sold in No. 1, (PET or polyethylene terephthalate) plastic containers.
 However, HDPE and LDPE plastics are safe for drinking water.
-If you're refilling your hard plastic water bottles at the grocery store, they're probably made of polycarbonate (No. 7), which contains BPA, says Blumberg.
+If you’re refilling your hard plastic water bottles at the grocery store, they’re probably made of polycarbonate (No. 7), which contains BPA, says Blumberg.
 Best solution: buy a high-quality activated-carbon water filter, and if you must store your water, use glass bottles.

-The bathroom cabinets.
 Sadly, one of the most effective ways to absorb xenoestrogens is via the skin.
 Lotions, creams, makeup foundations, nail polish, deodorants, and other personal care products may contain xenoestrogens in the form of parabens, phthalates, and other compounds.
 Use only personal care products and nail polishes that are clearly marked “paraben free.”
-And if you're using nonoxynol-9 spermicide as your birth control method, find a more natural method; nonoxynol-9 breaks down in the body into xenoestrogenic nonylphenols.
+And if you’re using nonoxynol-9 spermicide as your birth control method, find a more natural method; nonoxynol-9 breaks down in the body into xenoestrogenic nonylphenols.

-The bathroom sink.
 Your toothbrush and bathroom cup are probably made of plastic.
-As long as you're not eating the toothbrush handle, you're OK.
+As long as you’re not eating the toothbrush handle, you’re OK.
 But ditch the cup unless it is No. 2 or 4 plastic, and use a glass or stainless steel one instead.
 As for toothpaste, it may contain parabens and other xenoestrogens.
-And the soap or gel you're using to wash your hands and face?
+And the soap or gel you’re using to wash your hands and face?
 You guessed it.
 Buy chemical-free versions of both.

-The shower.
 Guess what?
 Your shower curtain is probably lined with flexible vinyl that contains phthalates, and may contain mercury, dioxins, and lead.
 Shampoos and conditioners usually contain parabens and other xenoestrogens; a few are made with added estrogen.
 Use cloth shower curtains or a sliding glass door, and check ingredients on hair care products.

-The baby's room.
 Children are the most sensitive to xenoestrogens and other endocrine disruptors; sadly, any room belonging to children may be filled with xenoestrogens.
 Baby bottles can be made of rigid No. 7 plastic that contains bisphenol-A. Flexible plastic bottle liners should be made from No. 4 LDPE plastic.
-Many plastic toys contain phthalates, and flame retardants used in children's clothing are xenoestrogens, says Blumberg.
-If you do not know what type of plastic it is, don't give it to a child who may put it in her mouth.
+Many plastic toys contain phthalates, and flame retardants used in children’s clothing are xenoestrogens, says Blumberg.
+If you do not know what type of plastic it is, don’t give it to a child who may put it in her mouth.
 Consider buying wooden, fabric, paper, and metal games and toys.

-The laundry room.
 Dryer sheets are loaded with xenoestrogens that permeate clothing and come into direct, prolonged contact with the skin.
 Same goes for laundry detergent.
 Buy only the chemical-free varieties.
 Skip the dryer sheets altogether, and use natural liquid fabric softener in the rinse cycle.
 Or try adding 1/2 cup of baking soda to the rinse cycle for softer laundry.

-The backyard.
 Home lawn care products such as pesticides and weed killers may act as xenoestrogens.
 In one study, atrazine, a commonly used weed killer, affected animals at doses as small as 0.1 parts per billion.
 Use the natural versions, or learn to live with weeds.

 Fight Back with Nutrition